WHAT’S IN THIS REVIEW?

 - No audit for software or logging claims

 Windscribe is happy to push their unique features to the forefront of their website.
-R.O.B.E.R.T, port forwarding, and ScribeForce are given separate tabs in the main account page, and can be customised to meet your needs.
+R.O.B.E.R.T, port forwarding, and ScribeForce are given separate tabs in the main account page, and can be customized to meet your needs.

 Their FAQ says: